 Because quartzite evolves from sand grains, it is no surprise that much of quartzite, such as Taj Mahal, is lighter in color.
 On the other hand, in parts of the world such as Brazil, minerals are carried through the sand grains by groundwater, creating some of the most unique and colorful quartzite.
 Fusion Wow, Emerald Green, and Red Louis are all great examples of this geologic phenomenon.

-Will quartzite scratch or etch?
+Does quartzite scratch or etch?

 The long and tedious process of sand compression and heating leads to an incredibly dense and durable stone.
 To put this in perspective, the Moh’s Scale of Mineral Hardness classifies quartzite at a 7, higher than its neighbor granite, which on the same scale measures between 6-6.5.
-To further illustrate, a kitchen knife and glass are measured at a 5 on the Moh’s hardness scale.
+To further illustrate, a kitchen knife and glass are measure at 5 on the Moh’s hardness scale.
 Therefore, scratches should not be an issue when using quartzite in your home, even in high traffic areas and highly used spaces, such as the kitchen.

 If you cook frequently and want to make sure that your countertops are safe from etching, then you might want to also consider quartzite.
 Quartzite will not etch from acids found in household items such as vinegar and lemon juice.
-However, both quartzite and granite will react to hydrofluoric acid, which is found in some rust removers.
+However, both quartzite and granite react to hydrofluoric acid, which is found in some rust removers.
 Thankfully, hydrofluoric acid is not a common ingredient in household products.

-Will quartzite stain?
+Does quartzite stain?

 What is soft quartzite, calcitic quartzite, or dolomitic quartzite?